-- Incident management for residential care services - Incident reporting guide for residential care services - Joint agency protocol to reduce preventable police call-outs to residential care services - written reports have been provided to DCYJMA in relation to all reportable suspicions (as defined in section 13F Child Protection Act 1999) as soon as reportable suspicions have been formed - written reports provided to DCYJMA in relation to reportable suspicions contain all information as prescribed in section 13G Child Protection Act 1999 and section 10 Child Protection Regulation 2011 - Non 13G harm/suspected harm and concerns about the standards of care have been reported to DCYJMA in sufficient detail to enable the safety, wellbeing and best interests of the child to be addressed by DCYJMA as soon as possible and ensure that the standard of care provided has complied and will continue to comply with the Statement of Standards.
+Incident management for residential care services.

-any use of prohibited practices has been reported to DCYJMA immediately in accordance with DCYJMA's Managing High Risk Behaviour Policy.
-These incidents must have also been reported in accordance with section 13F Child Protection Act 1999 when applicable. the use of emergency restrictive practices and details of the circumstances in which it occurred has been reported to Child Protection DCYJMA within 24 hours of the incident occurring (or Placement Services immediately where the use of restrictive practices may be a breach of the standards of care, or actions may have resulted in harm to the child or young person) in accordance with DCYJMA's Managing High Risk Behaviour Policy.
-These incidents must have also been reported in accordance with section 13F Child Protection Act 1999 when applicable. where incidents, disclosures of harm.
-Standards of Care Reviews or Harm Report Investigation and Assessments have occurred, support has been provided to children and young people, staff and foster and kinship carers in accordance with the organisation's policy, and they have been informed of external supports that they may access.
-Families ☑ Documented and implemented processes which ensure that families and young people are aware of the organisation's duty of care to report significant harm or risk of significant harm to relevant Young authorities including DCYJMA.
-People ☑ Documented and implemented processes which ensure that families Sexual are aware of the organisation's obligation to report significant harm Violence & Women's or risk of significant harm to relevant authorities including DCYJMA Support as per DCYJMA's Critical Incident Reporting Policy ☑ The organisation must have, maintain, implement and act in accordance with policies consistent with DSDSATSIP's policy on Preventing and Responding to the Abuse, Neglect and Exploitation of People with a Disability, including: promoting a culture of no retribution ensuring there are systems to identify and respond to abuse, Disability neglect or exploitation of service users Services ensuring timely, adequate and appropriate responses to incidents. ☐ The organisation has a policy consistent with DSDSATSIP's Critical Incident Reporting Policy.
+Incident reporting guide for residential care services.
+Joint agency protocol to reduce preventable police call-outs to residential care services.
+Written reports have been provided to DCSSDS in relation to all reportable suspicions (as defined in section 13F Child Protection Act 1999) as soon as reportable suspicions have been formed Written reports provided to DCSSDS in relation to reportable suspicions contain all information as prescribed in section 13G Child Protection Act 1999 and Part 2 Child Protection Regulation 2023.
+Non 13G harm/suspected harm and concerns about the standards of care have been reported to DCSSDS in sufficient detail to enable the safety, wellbeing and best interests of the child to be addressed by DCSSDS as soon as possible and ensure that the standard of care provided has complied and will continue to comply with the Statement of Standards.
+Any use of prohibited practices has been reported to DCSSDS immediately in accordance with DCSSDS's Managing High Risk Behaviour Policy.
+These incidents must have also been reported in accordance with section 13F Child Protection Act 1999 when applicable.
+The use of emergency restrictive practices and details of the circumstances in which it occurred has been reported to DCSSDS within 24 hours of the incident occurring (or immediately where the use of restrictive practices may be a breach of the standards of care, or actions may have resulted in harm to the child or young person) in accordance with DCSSDS's Managing High Risk Behaviour Policy.
+These incidents must have also been reported in accordance with section 13F Child Protection Act 1999 when applicable.
+Where incidents, disclosures of harm, Standards of Care Reviews or Harm Report Investigation and Assessments have occurred, support has been provided to children and young people, staff and foster and kinship carers in accordance with the organisation's policy, and they have been informed of external supports that they may access.
+Documented and implemented processes which ensure that families and Families young people are aware of the organisation's duty of care to report significant harm or risk of significant harm to relevant authorities including Young People DCSSDS. ☑ Documented and implemented processes which ensure that individuals are aware of the organisation's obligation to report significant harm, abuse Sexual Violence & and/or neglect or risk of significant harm, abuses and/or neglect to relevant Women's authorities.
+Where a significant incident/harm occurs within the service environment, the organisation reports to relevant authorities and the DJAG Support Contract Officer.
+The organisation must have, maintain, implement and act in accordance with policies consistent with DCSSDS's policy on Preventing and Responding to the Abuse, Neglect and Exploitation of People with a Disability, including: Promoting a culture of no retribution.
+Disability Ensuring there are systems to identify and respond to abuse, neglect Services or exploitation of service users.
+Ensuring timely, adequate and appropriate responses to incidents. ☑ The organisation has a policy consistent with DCSSDS's Critical Incident Reporting Policy.
 This policy is implemented, monitored and reviewed, and incidents are reported in accordance with their critical incident type.